Accessing eresources from home

 - If no address shows, or the address isn't Victorian, you'll need to have those details updated.
 If the expiry date of your card has passed, you'll need to renew it.

 - If you don't live in Victoria, you won't be able to use our eresources from home.
-Try the State Library in your home state or the National Library of Australia.
+Try the state library in your home state or the National Library of Australia.

 - You can renew your card or update your address details in person at the Library or by calling 03 8664 7004 (Monday–Friday, 10am–6pm).

-- Check that you haven't typed an extra space before or after your barcode number or last name.
+- Check that you haven't typed an extra space before or after your barcode number or family name.
 If your name has an apostrophe in it (eg O'Donnell), try typing it without the apostrophe (eg odonnell).

 - Try a different browser; for example, if you are using Firefox, try Chrome.